-- (1) Dishonest acts or circumstances aimed at giving a student an unfair advantage in examinations or coursework requirements are deemed to constitute cheating.
-Dishonest acts or circumstances aimed at giving a student unfair access to examinations or certificates/diplomas are also deemed to constitute cheating, cf. the Act relating to Universities and University Colleges Sections 4-7, 4-8 and 4-11. - (2) Students who wilfully help others to cheat are also deemed to have cheated, irrespective of the form of examination. - (3) An overview of permitted examination support material shall be stated on the examination paper and in the applicable programme description.
-Use of support material other than those stated will be deemed as cheating.
+- (1) Acts or circumstances aimed at giving a student an unfair advantage in examinations or coursework requirements are deemed to constitute cheating.
+Acts or circumstances aimed at giving a student unauthorised access to examinations or certificates/diplomas are also deemed to constitute cheating, cf. sections 4-7, 4-8 and 4-11 of the Universities and University Colleges Act. - (2) Students who wilfully help others to cheat are also deemed to have cheated, irrespective of the form of examination.

+- (3) An overview of permitted examination support material shall be provided on the examination paper and in the applicable programme description.
+Use of support materials other than those stated will be deemed as cheating.
 Possession of unauthorised support material after an examination has begun will be deemed as attempted cheating.
-An examination is considered to have begun as soon as the question paper has been made available. - (4) Examples of cheating or attempted cheating in connection with examinations or coursework requirements include: - a. use or possession of illegal support material during a given examination or test - b. unlawful use of permitted support material - c. presenting other people's work as one's own, plagiarism, including inadequate source referencing and/or clear citation - d. presenting own previous work without a reference self-plagiarism - e. unlawful cooperation between students or groups - f. otherwise acting in a manner that can lead to an unfair advantage in the assessment or in connection with compulsory activities - (5) If cheating, attempted cheating or involvement in cheating is suspected, the student must be informed as soon as possible. - (6) When cheating is suspected during a written examination or test, the student decides whether or not to complete the examination/test.
-If the student does not complete the examination/test, and the suspicion is subsequently found to be unfounded or the student is exonerated, the examination/test will not count as an attempt. - (7) Suspected cheating or attempted cheating during a group examination will be assessed individually for each member of the group.
-The grade awarded will apply to the students who have not cheated or attempted to cheat.
+An examination is considered to have begun as soon as the question paper has been made available. - (4) Examples of cheating or attempted cheating in connection with examinations or coursework requirements include: - a. use or possession of illegal support material during a given examination or test - b. unauthorised use of permitted support material - c. presenting other people's work as one's own, plagiarism, including inadequate source referencing and/or clear citation - d. presenting own previous work without a reference self-plagiarism - e. unauthorised collaboration between students or groups - f. otherwise acting in a manner that can lead to an unfair advantage in the assessment or in connection with compulsory activities. - (5) If cheating, attempted cheating or involvement in cheating is suspected, the student must be informed as soon as possible. - (6) When cheating is suspected during a written examination or test, the student decides whether or not to complete the examination or test.
+If the student does not complete the examination or test, and the suspicion is subsequently found to be unfounded, or the student is exonerated, the examination or test will not count as an attempt. - (7) Suspected cheating or attempted cheating during a group examination will be assessed individually for each member of the group.
+The grade awarded will apply to the students who have not cheated or attempted to cheat. - O Amended by Regulation no. 1895 of 17 December 2019 (which entered into force on 1 January 2020).